mstruebing/tldr/README.md

 This will put the `tldr` binary in a `bin` folder.
 If you want to compile it without it just do a `go build` in the root of this repository.

-To install it on your system you can do a simple `make install` in the root of this repository.
+To install it on your system you can do a simple `sudo make install` in the root of this repository.
-This will build the executable file and copy it into `~./bin`.
+This will build the executable file and install it to `/usr/bin` as well as zsh and bash autocompletions.
 You can install it into an other directory with:

 ```
-INSTALL_DIR=/path/where/you/want/the/binary/to/live  make install
+INSTALL_DIR=/path/where/you/want/the/binary/to/live sudo make install
 ```

 Make sure you have this directory in your `$PATH`.